expectedparrot/edsl/docs/scenarios.rst

     results.select("text", "answers.*").print(format="rich")

-See a demo notebook of this method in the :ref:`notebooks` section ("Extracting information from PDFs").
+See a demo notebook of this method in the notebooks section of the docs index: "Extracting information from PDFs".

 Scenario class